KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 Addons Functionalities:

--  **View Background Image Push Button**: Views Inspector Ibl Set background image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Background Image Push Button**: Views Inspector Ibl Set background image in either the Internal Images Previewer or the application defined in the *Preview* Component preferences.
--  **View Lighting Image Push Button**: Views Inspector Ibl Set lighting image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Lighting Image Push Button**: Views Inspector Ibl Set lighting image in either the Internal Images Previewer or the application defined in the *Preview* Component preferences.
--  **View Reflection Image Push Button**: Views Inspector Ibl Set reflection image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Reflection Image Push Button**: Views Inspector Ibl Set reflection image in either the Internal Images Previewer or the application defined in the *Preview* Component preferences.
--  **View Plate(s) Push Button**: Views Inspector Ibl Set plates images in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Plate(s) Push Button**: Views Inspector Ibl Set plates images in either the Internal Images Previewer or the application defined in the *Preview* Component preferences.

 Context menu: